program-2/reason/README.md

       ((new Reason)->inject('Class','Method'));

-4 - Inside the methods use injected $Reason object to get an instance of any dependency:
+4 - Inside the methods use 'injected $Reason object' to get an instance of any class:

       $Reason->inject('Class','Method');

   (Here the dependencies of dependencies will also be injected as well)

 Notice:

   As there is no access to parameters of methods directly,
   any needed values can be passed throuth one(1) array of keys/values as the third(3rd) parameter position: